The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Reductive abelian case

 We are now ready to prove the second part of Theorem \ref{BunT}.

 \begin{proof}[Proof of Theorem \ref{BunT}\eqref{BunT2}] We will distinguish three cases.

 \un{Case I:} $n\geq 1$ and $d=0$.

-By Lemma \ref{BunT0mark}, the relative Picard group $\RPic(\bg{T}^0)$ is free of rank $rn+r(r+1)/2+r$ (resp. $rn+r(r+1)/2$), which is equal to the number of line bundles appearing in Theorem \ref{BunT}\eqref{BunT2} for $g\geq 2$ (resp. for $g=1$).
-Then, for proving the Theorem, it is enough to show that the generators in Lemma \ref{BunT0mark} can expressed as integral combinations of the line bundles appearing in Theorem \ref{BunT}\eqref{BunT2}.
-This follows from the following formulas in $\RPic(\bg{T}^0)$ (in additive notation), which are obtained using the properties (\ref{Del-pair-comp}) and (\ref{Del-pair}) of the Deligne pairing and the equation \eqref{E:tau-dual}:
+By Lemma \ref{BunT0mark}, for $g\geq 2$ (resp., for $g=1$), the relative Picard group $\RPic(\bg{T}^0)$ is free of rank $rn+r(r+1)/2+r$ (resp., $rn+r(r+1)/2$), which is equal to the number of line bundles appearing in Theorem \ref{BunT}\eqref{BunT2}.
+Then, to prove the Theorem, it is enough to show that the generators in Lemma \ref{BunT0mark} can be expressed as integral combinations of the line bundles appearing in Theorem \ref{BunT}\eqref{BunT2}.
+This follows from the following formulas in $\RPic(\bg{T}^0)$ (in additive notation), which are obtained using Properties (\ref{Del-pair-comp}) and (\ref{Del-pair}) of the Deligne pairing and Equation \eqref{E:tau-dual}:

 \un{Case II:} $n\geq 1$ and $d=(d_1,\ldots, d_r)$ arbitrary.

 Consider the isomorphism over $\Mg$

 The induced morphism $\wt{\mathfrak{t}}: \cC_{T,g,n}^d\to \cC_{T,g,n}^0$ on the universal families satisfies